Hello and welcome,

 Prior to undertaking a PhD I worked as an ecological consultant undertaking botanical field surveys and preparing risk assessments for major projects and threatened species.
 It was actually my experience in this role that led me to undertake my PhD.
 I found myself constantly requiring data, but finding that the data was unavailable or insufficient to inform the decisions and assessments.

-I also work as a research associate for the Centre for Environmental and Economic Research at the University of Melbourne, where I provide assistance in risk and decision projects, through the application of expert elicitations and structured decision-making tools.
+During my PhD studies I worked as a consultant for the Centre for Environmental and Economic Research at the University of Melbourne.
+In this role I helped to prepare, facilitate and analyse expert elicitations, and structured decision-making workshops.

 Following my PhD I had the privilege of working for a short period on the repliCATS project.
 The project aims to predict if scientific studies will replicate.
 The findings of this project are crucial to increasing the credibility of scientific research.
 My role in the project involved preparing and implementing the first elicitation workshop involving 150 participants, and yielding aggregated predictions about the likelihood of replication for 575 projects.
 The repliCATS project continues, and more elicitation workshops are underway.
 Find out more here.